 Closing thoughts

-Regardless of age, all children need a valid passport for air travel to another country.
-This includes newborns and infants.
+Do kids need a passport to travel?
+All children need a valid passport for air travel to another country.
+This includes newborns and infants, as there’s no minimum age for a passport to be issued.

 So—